Please refer to the Academic Calendar for your level to view applicable grade submission deadlines.

 - Once the grade submission deadline has passed, grades that have been submitted cannot be changed online.
 Grade change forms must be completed and are available in your department office.

 - Every student needs to have a grade entered by the grade submission deadline.

 - There is a 35-minute time limit for you to submit grades.
-The clock starts when you enter the Final Grades page.
-You can click the Submit button at the end of each page to save your progress and restart your time for the next page.
+The clock starts when you enter the Faculty Grade Entry page.
+You can click the Save button at the end of each page to save your progress and restart your time for the next page.
 Please submit grades often.

-- At the bottom of the Final Grades page is a link to Summary Class List.
+- On the Faculty Services tab of SSB is a link to Summary Class List.
 Click the Summary Class List link.
 If the grades you just submitted show up on this list, your grades have been saved.

 - If you wish to print your final grades, after you have entered grades for all students and clicked Submit, go to the Summary Class List.
 Then go to File > Print on the toolbar.